 NFL Weather Factors

-When handicapping the NFL, it’s important for bettors to consider all the factors involved in the game, not just the strength of each team, the coaches’ game plans, and team motivations.
+It is important for bettors to consider weather factors involved in the game when handicapping the NFL besides the strength of each team, the coaches’ game plans, and team motivations.
 One aspect that many recreational bettors don’t give a second thought to is the NFL weather reports for the games and how missing it is detrimental to bets’ outcomes.
 NFL betting sites aren’t oblivious to weather factors.

 In fact, it’s much to the contrary.
 NFL weather factors are massively influential in terms of line movement.
 Understanding how different types of weather may affect a game is crucial to evaluating NFL contests and the oddsmakers’ ability to account for these effects in the odds.
 Reading NFL weather reports before placing bets should be one of the top tasks on your betting checklist.
 Sportsbooks read it and so should you.

 Best NFL Betting Sites 2018

 To examine this question, we have to look at the different types of weather and the environments of NFL games.
-It’s important to note that several teams in the NFL plan in dome stadiums and a few more play in stadiums that have retractable roofs.
+It’s important to note that several teams in the NFL play in dome stadiums and a few more play in stadiums that have retractable roofs.
 Home games for the Atlanta Falcons, New Orleans Saints, St. Louis Rams and Minnesota Vikings are all played, in domes, and, therefore, have a static, but favorable weather environment.

 The Houston Texans, Arizona Cardinals, and Indianapolis Colts all play in stadiums with retractable roofs.
 When playing at home, these teams essentially become dome teams in the event if extreme or inclement weather.
 It shouldn’t be a shock that the oddsmakers do an excellent job handicapping contests in domes and outdoor games with almost no severe weather factors.
 They’re acutely aware that domes produce more points than outdoor games in general and adjust appropriately based on other conditions.

 From 2003 to 2013, the average points per game scored in dome contests was around 46 points about four full points higher than games played outdoors, which came in at about 42 points per contest.
 Teams score more points in the closed environments of domes rather than outdoors on the whole, especially with the high percentage of cold weather games that in the months of late November and December.
 Of course, when talking about outdoor games, we’re looking at a broad range of weather conditions.
 Clearly, NFL weather plays an important role in the final score hence reading weather reports is a must for every bettor.

 Warm vs. Cold – NFL Weather

 Games in warmer weather produce more points than those in colder weather.
 It’s easy to see the drop in completion percentage and field goal percentage as the season progresses and outdoor games get colder.
 The reasons should be obvious.
 Players are used to playing in practice environments with stable temperature conditions, which allows them to minimize distractions when it’s a bright sunny day.
 Quarterbacks will have more flight on their balls and kickers will get more air under their attempts with the warm air, and catching balls in cold temperatures is much tougher than when it’s warm.

 Extreme heat can be an issue for teams playing outdoors, but most teams that play in areas where there may be excessive heat usually have a dome or retractable roof.
 It might not be much of a factor either, except in the case of general fatigue.
 Quarterbacks see little drop off in their production in yards per attempt, even as temperate rise over 80 degrees.
 For the most part, the oddsmakers’ opening numbers accurately account for contests in domes and the general climate, aside from extreme weather conditions.

 It’s not as if oddsmakers don’t account for extreme weather, however.
 It’s just tough for these factors to be incorporated into the opening odds, simply because the game is a week in advance and weather seven days from now is relatively unknown or unreliable.
 Adjustments for extreme weather, which will almost certainly negatively impact scoring at least slightly can’t be made until later in the week.

 Bettors may see a total open up and drop drastically later in the week when the forecast calls for a snowstorm.
 As we get closer to game day, this data becomes more accurate, and the sportsbooks adjust to weather reports.
 How much rain, sleet, snow, and hail affect a game is up for debate among many.
 The one extreme weather condition that bettors need to pay extra attention to is the effect of wind speeds.

 For most contests, the wind isn’t much of a factor.
 Most games have low-level wind speeds that don’t affect the outcome of the game.
 However, once winds start to gust over 14 miles per hour, there’s a significant drop-off in scoring.
 Once wind speeds get over 30 mph, the effect is especially potent.
 In games where wind speeds range from 1-14 mph hour, teams average somewhere between 40-43 points per game.
 As speeds increase to 15-20 mph, this number drops to around 40 points per game.

 As wind speeds get faster than 20 mph, the effects are even starker.
 These games will average around just 35 points per game.
 30-40 mph and over gusts is just about as extreme as you can get regarding weather affecting the outcome.
 Teams will cut down passing attempts and run the ball considerably more due to the wind’s effect on the passing game.
 The yards per attempt on each throw drop dramatically as wind speeds pick up.
 The kicking game also predictably suffers.

 Wind Data in the Past